 You may have heard about UV rays without knowing what they actually mean.
 UV stands for ultraviolet light.
 That’s a potentially harmful type of radiation, which is typically found in fluorescent lights, tanning booths.
 But its main source is from the sun, and it’s invisible to the naked eye, so you don’t even feel it as it touches your skin or body.

 So why are they considered dangerous?
 Well, too much of a good thing isn’t really a good thing.
 Sunlight helps us make vitamin D, which is healthy.
 Too much sun exposure, though, can cause premature aging in the skin, burns in the eye, and may even change the shape of your cornea and other serious eye damage, leading to vision problems.
 It’s even more dangerous for younger people, especially children, because children's lenses are more transparent and transmit UV rays more easily.

 If you or a loved one is experiencing vision problems or eye diseases, we can help.
-Dr. Bessie Campouris sees patients from all over the Phoenix, Arizona area, and can treat your condition with a number of advanced solutions.
+Dr. Katerina Dasen sees patients from all over the Phoenix, Arizona area, and can treat your condition with a number of advanced solutions.
 Regular eye exams and checkups are critical for keeping your vision healthy, especially during the summer.

 UV Safety Can Go a Long Way

 Thankfully, it’s pretty easy to protect yourself from long-term exposure to UV rays.
 Check out our top 3 UV safety tips:

 Snag a pair of sunglasses with 100% UVA and UVB blocking power.
 Anything less than that won’t protect your eyes from harmful rays.
 Concerned about your look?
 Don’t worry, There are plenty of awesome sunglass designs, so you’ll protect your eyes without compromising on incredible style.
 Ask the optometrist which lens is best for you.

 - Sunscreen and More Sunscreen